Zum Hauptinhalt springen

 'Evocative and lyrical descriptions' New Statesman

 Paul Doherty was born in Middlesbrough in 1946.
-He was admitted to Liverpool University to study History, and won a state scholarship to Exeter College, Oxford.
+He was admitted to Liverpool University where he gained a First Class Honours Degree in History and won a state scholarship to Exeter College, Oxford.
 While there he met his wife, Carla.
-He was appointed as Headmaster to Trinity Catholic High School, Essex, in 1981.
-Paul has written a slew of historical mystery series set in the Middle Ages, Classical Greece and elsewhere.
+Paul worked in Ascot, Newark and Crawley, before being appointed as Headmaster to Trinity Catholic High School, Essex, in 1981.
+The school has been described as one of the leading comprehensives in the U.K. and has been awarded “Outstanding” in four consecutive OFSTED inspections.
+All seven of Paul and Carla's children have been educated at Trinity.
+Paul has written over 100 books and has published a series of outstanding historical mysteries set in the Middle Ages, Classical Greece, Ancient Egypt and elsewhere.
 His books have been translated into more than twenty languages.

 Erscheinungsdatum